googleapis/langchain-google-cloud-sql-pg-python/README.rst

             embeddings=embedding_service
         )

-Hybrid Search with AlloyDBVectorStore
+Hybrid Search with PostgresVectorStore

-With AlloyDBVectorStore you can use hybrid search for more comprehensive and relevant search results.
+With PostgresVectorStore you can use hybrid search for more comprehensive and relevant search results.

 .. code-block:: python

-  vs = AlloyDBVectorStore.create_sync(
+  vs = PostgresVectorStore.create_sync(
       engine=engine,
       table_name=TABLE_NAME,
       embedding_service=embedding,